Nominations for CMA leadership positions

-About the CMA and its Leadership
+About the CMA and its leadership

-The CMA Group of Companies – CMA, CMA Joule and CMA Foundation – unites the medical profession at the national level.
+The CMA Group of Companies – CMA, CMA Impact and CMA Foundation – unites the medical profession at the national level.
 Guided by our Impact 2040 strategy, our focus is on creating strong and accessible health systems, fostering well-being and diversity in medical culture, and ensuring every person in Canada has equal opportunity to be healthy.
 To learn more, read our most recent annual report.

 Equity, diversity and inclusion

 As reflected in its Policy on Equity and Diversity in Medicine, the CMA is committed to equity and diversity, reconciliation and a robust processes for inclusion.
 It is important that the CMA has a board of directors and committees that reflect the diversity of the medical profession and the communities it serves to ensure a wide range of experiences, perspectives, attributes and skills to develop better solutions, drive innovation and creativity, and enhance decision-making.